 Day 21

-Yesterday morning we arrived to the harbour of Kodiak , an island in Alaska .
-Now a peaceful place, the island
+Yesterday morning we arrived to the harbour of Kodiak Alaska

 After crossing the Gulf of Alaska , we reached Glacier Bay , the world's largest UNESCO